Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 It's going to hurt the cause, et cetera, et cetera.

-And this person, I don't like to call for dismissals of people for one mistake because apparently the Badger Institute does very good work.
+and they've got to stop it everybody according to their station should stop it amen and this person i i don't like to call for dismissals of people for one mistake because apparently the badger institute does very good work i've read

-And if he wants to talk about left-wing media bias, there's no better way to talk about left-wing media bias than the demonization in the media of Rich Lau.
+he was mistaken.
+And if he wants to talk about left-wing media bias, there's no better way to talk about left-wing media bias than the demonization in the media of rich low.

 Yeah.